Small Magellanic Cloud: Observation history

-In 1891, Harvard College Observatory opened an observing station at Arequipa in Peru.
+In 1891, the Harvard College Observatory opened an observing station at Arequipa in Peru.
 Between 1893 and 1906, under the direction of Solon Bailey, the 24 in telescope at this site was used to survey photographically both the Large and Small Magellanic Clouds.
 Henrietta Swan Leavitt, an astronomer at the Harvard College Observatory, used the plates from Arequipa to study the variations in relative luminosity of stars in the SMC.
 In 1908, the results of her study were published, which showed that a type of variable star called a "cluster variable", later called a Cepheid variable after the prototype star Delta Cephei, showed a definite relationship between the variability period and the star's apparent brightness.
 Leavitt realized that since all the stars in the SMC are roughly the same distance from Earth, this result implied a similar relationship between period and absolute brightness.
 This important period-luminosity relation allowed the distance to any other Cepheid variable to be estimated in terms of the distance to the SMC.
 She hoped a few Cepheid variables could be found close enough to Earth so that their parallax, and hence distance from Earth, could be measured.
 This soon happened, allowing Cepheid variables to be used as standard candles, facilitating many astronomical discoveries.

 Using this period-luminosity relation, in 1913, the distance to the SMC was first estimated by Ejnar Hertzsprung.
 First, he measured thirteen nearby cepheid variables to find the absolute magnitude of a variable with a period of one day.
 By comparing this to the periodicity of the variables as measured by Leavitt, he was able to estimate a distance of 10,000 parsecs (30,000 light years) between the Sun and the SMC.
 This later proved to be a gross underestimate of the true distance, but it did demonstrate the potential usefulness of this technique.